 Every parent should know the flame retardants content in the products they purchase.
 Many decades ago, house fires were a common and often deadly threat.

-IndoorDoctor on the scene in Lexington with major flooding and advising the homeowner on the proper way to deal with the cleanup to ensure the home is not impacted by toxic mold.
+IndoorDoctor on the scene in Lexington with major flooding and consequently advising the homeowner on the proper way to deal with the cleanup to ensure toxic mold doesn’t impact the home.

 Salvaged firewood or other scraps can save you a lot of money when it comes to heating your home with wood in your fireplace.
 But there are certain wood products and other items that you should avoid for health and safety reasons.